 Architecture, building and construction

-Stainless steels are great corrosion resistant material for transport water, contain drinking water and waste water.
+Water treatment, stainless steel is great corrosion resistant material for transporting water, contain drinking water and waste water.

-Stainless steel are used in food and beverage industries because of safe and clean features, not only in the process, also in storage, they not affect food taste.
+Food and Beverage, stainless steel are used in food and beverage industries because of safe and clean features, not only in the process, also in storage, they not affect food taste

 Automotive, it is used for car body structure, exhaust system and other parts, high strength and perfect appearance.

 Jewelry, stainless steel have bright surface, even mirror surface, after concern processing, it can be finished for decorative use, like Jewelry, ring, watch etc.